Ilmar7786/marzban-sdk/README.md

 - 🔄 **Auto Token Refresh** – Seamless handling of session expiration.
 - 🔁 **Built-in Retry Logic** – Robust handling of network errors and downtime.
 - 📡 **[Real-time WebSocket Logging](./docs/WEBSOCKET.md)** – Stream logs from the core and nodes with ease.
+- 🔌 **Extensible Plugin System** – Create custom plugins for HTTP interception, WebSocket handling, authentication events, and more.
 - 📘 **Generated from OpenAPI** – Always up-to-date with the official Marzban API.

 ## 📦 Installation